 Common pet pests like roundworms, hookworms, and tapeworms often find their origins in another troublesome creature—fleas.

-In the case of tapeworms, humans can contract them by inadvertently swallowing an infected flea, possibly one that leaped from their feline companion.
+In the case of tapeworms, humans can contract them by inadvertently swallowing an infected flea.
+This could be a flea that leaped from their feline companion.

 During their larval stage, fleas can consume tapeworm eggs.
-If a cat ingests such an infected flea, perhaps while grooming and accidentally swallowing it, the tapeworm egg hatches within the cat’s intestines.
-The tapeworm then matures, reproduces asexually, and releases eggs into the cat’s feces, subsequently spreading the parasite to other animals.
+If a cat ingests such an infected flea, the tapeworm egg hatches within the cat’s intestines.
+This can happen when the cat is grooming and accidentally swallows the flea.
+The tapeworm then matures, reproduces asexually, and releases eggs into the cat’s feces, then spreads the parasite to other animals.

 It’s essential to note that tapeworms require a secondary host, making them unique among these parasites.
 Your cat won’t become infected by consuming tapeworm eggs directly; instead, the cat must ingest a flea carrying these eggs.

-On the other hand, hookworms and roundworms do not necessitate a secondary host.
+On the other hand, hookworms and roundworms do not require a secondary host.
 They can directly infiltrate your cat through ingested eggs, posing distinct challenges in parasite prevention and management.

 Here’s a list of common parasites, and how they might infect humans: